How to enable Confluence AI: A step-by-step guide

 Step 4: Review and confirm your selection

-After you’ve selected Confluence (and maybe other tools like Jira, if you want), click the Next button.
-A final confirmation screen will appear, just to make sure you’ve selected the right products.
-Give it a quick once-over and then hit Activate.
-That’s the magic button.
+After you’ve selected Confluence (and any other tools like Jira), click the Next button.
+A final confirmation screen will appear to ensure you’ve selected the right products.
+Give it a quick look and then hit Activate.
 Atlassian Intelligence is now officially active for your Confluence site.

 Step 5: Start using AI in Confluence

-And that’s it!
-You’ve done it.
-AI is now enabled, and your team can start using it right away.
-To try it out, just open any Confluence page.
-You can either type "/ai" on a new line to see a menu of commands or highlight some existing text to get options like "summarize" or "change tone."
+That's it!
+AI is now enabled, and your team can start benefiting from it immediately.
+To try it out, open any Confluence page.
+You can type "/ai" on a new line to see a menu of commands or highlight text to get options like "summarize" or "change tone."

 This video demonstrates how to use the new features in Confluence and other Atlassian products once you enable Confluence AI.